The Best Mobile Apps for Travel

 Europe is all about the trains (and buses and planes)

-Trainline is fairly new to us.
-We discovered it only last year, but since we did, it's made our life a lot easier.
-The national railway sites can often be a bit clunky (to say the least) but Trainline seems to have figured it all out for you and has a great, easy-to-use interface.
+We have been using The Trainline for a few years now, and since we prefer trains over all other modes of travel, it's made our life a lot easier.
+The various national railway sites can often be a bit clunky (to say the least) but Trainline seems to have figured it all out for you and has a great, clean interface.
 We use it all the time now.
+You'll pay a small ticketing fee, but it's well worth it.

 Rome2Rio